Toggle: English / Spanish

 The doctor may suspect MS if there are decreases in the function of two different parts of the central nervous system (such as abnormal reflexes) at two different times.

 An exam of the nervous system may show reduced nerve function in one area of the body.
-Or it may be spread over many parts of the body.
+Or the reduced nerve function may be spread over many parts of the body.
 This may include:

 Abnormal nerve reflexes